RG007JM/komga/README.md

 [![Translation status](https://hosted.weblate.org/widgets/komga/-/webui/svg-badge.svg)](https://hosted.weblate.org/engage/komga/)

-## This is a fork to bring extended Kobo Sync features to Komga in a "proof-of-concept".
+## This is a fork to bring extended Kobo Sync features to Komga in a "proof-of-concept" style.
 These features may all be implemented.
 All of the changes are tested, but this specific fork is Vibecoded with GPT Sol 5.6.

 # ![app icon](./.github/readme-images/app-icon.png) Komga